 Switzerland is rich in groundwater.
 Groundwater resources occur almost everywhere, both in unconsolidated sediments and fissured or karstified bedrock.
 They represent an important natural and economic resource.

 Groundwater is generally plentiful in Switzerland.
 It fills the voids in the subsurface, is recharged from precipitation and river water and is a component of the water cycle.
 The subsurface in Switzerland contains some 150 km3 (150 billion m3) of water, making groundwater the largest water reservoir in the country, together with the lakes.
-Over 10% of this, some 18 km3, is renewable annually and could be extracted sustainably, i.e. without a permanent impact on the environment.
+Over 10% of this, some 18 km3, is renewable annually and could theoretically be extracted sustainably, i.e. without a permanent impact on the environment.
+However, the amount of groundwater that is actually usable is much smaller due to the intensive land use in large parts of Switzerland and associated conflicts of use.

 Important resource for people and nature